 Though the list of preferences does not end here, the algorithm has many strings that strongly signify ‘users’ preferences’.
 In addition with it, the search engine also considers ‘White Hat techniques’ used in the web design.

-Users prefer websites that have genuine information, perfect layout and quickly load on all devices.
-They are not only spending more time on these sites, but also come back next time.
-Furthermore, users prefer searching for solutions, products and services in their nearby locations.
-Thus, it is always important to target regional or geographical keywords with Meta description in responsive design that helps in improving the ranking of the sites.
+Users prefer websites that have genuine information, a perfect layout, and quickly load on all devices.
+They are not only spending more time on these sites but also coming back next time.
+Furthermore, users prefer searching for solutions, products, and services in their nearby locations.
+Thus, it is always important to target regional or geographical keywords with Meta descriptions in responsive design that helps in improving the ranking of the sites.

-These key-indicators determine the quality of the websites that increase or decrease the possibilities to gain better ranking on the top search pages accordingly.
+These key indicators determine the quality of the websites that increase or decrease the possibilities to gain a better ranking on the top search pages accordingly.

-The search engines like fresh, unique and attractive designs.
+The search engines like fresh, unique, and attractive designs.
 However, very few know the exact definition of the unique and fresh approach.
-According to the search engine, an online element (web design, content or link) must have new and user-oriented information and details.
+According to the search engine, an online element (web design, content, or link) must have new and user-oriented information and details.
 ‘Fresh’ – defines the new updates or latest trends prevailing in the market.
-Therefore, the responsive web design services must have a fresh and unique approach for the users and crawlers.
+Therefore, responsive web design services must have a fresh and unique approach for the users and crawlers.

-Thus, the search engines, especially Google, always consider the responsive website designs, which meet all the above-mentioned requirements and provides better experience to the users.
+Thus, search engines, especially Google, always consider responsive website designs, which meet all the above-mentioned requirements and provide a better experience to the users.

 Google recommends using responsive web design because this type of design makes it very easy for the users to share and link with your content with just a single URL.
 Also, it also supports the algorithms of Google in allocating indexing properties to the page.
 It reduces the occurrence of common mistakes that usually affect mobile sites and requires very less engineering time in order to maintain a single page for the same content.